Azure-Samples/azure-cosmosdb-live-data-migrator/README.md

 #### Known issues

 - ***IMPORTANT** –it looks like occasionally the ARM template can result in conflicts during the deployment – please attempt a retry (by clicking the Redeploy button and using the same values for the parameters) – this usually works.*
 - ***IMPORTANT** – in a couple of cases the migration-app shows an error “HTTP Error 500.30 - ANCM In-Process Start Failure” after the deployment.
 In this case it usually helps to toggle the “Runtime stack” (in the Settings/Configuration/General settings section of the <ResourceNamePrefix>-ui App Service resource between .Net and .Net Core (change the value, save and then change it back and save again).
 This seems to be related to some Windows Images only – will provide an update when this is better understood.
-But it is only necessary to do this once after finishing the deployment via the ARM template.*
+But it is only necessary to do this once after finishing the deployment via the ARM template.* This link can also help debugging root cause of this error in case the mitigation above fails: [HTTP Error 500.30 - ANCM In-Process Start Failure - Microsoft Q&A](https://docs.microsoft.com/en-us/answers/questions/38950/http-error-50030-ancm-in-process-start-failure.html)